MMA News: Daniel Cormier Willing To Avenge Cain Velasquez, ‘I Will Beat Francis Ngannou’

-UFC heavyweight contender Francis Ngannou puts himself closer to another title shot after a dominant victory over Cain Velasquez at UFC on ESPN 1 held at Talking Stick Resort Arena in Phoenix Arizona on Sunday.
-The fight between Ngannou and Velasquez didn’t last long as the Cameroonian mixed martial artist only needed 26 seconds to knock out the former two-time UFC heavyweight champion.
+UFC heavyweight contender Francis Ngannou put himself closer to another title shot after a dominant victory over Cain Velasquez at UFC on ESPN 1 held at Talking Stick Resort Arena in Phoenix, Arizona, on Sunday.
+The fight between Ngannou and Velasquez didn’t last long, as the Cameroonian mixed martial artist only needed 26 seconds to knock out the former two-time UFC heavyweight champion.

-In a post-fight press conference, Francis Ngannou said he wanted to fight for the UFC heavyweight title next.
-Though he didn’t call out the reigning UFC heavyweight champion, Daniel Cormier doesn’t seem to have any problem facing Ngannou in the Octagon.
-According to MMA Fighting, Cormier is very confident that he can avenge his best friend and American Kickboxing Academy training partner Cain Velasquez to Ngannou.
+In a post-fight press conference, Ngannou said he wanted to fight for the UFC heavyweight title next.
+Though he didn’t call out reigning UFC heavyweight champion Daniel Cormier, he doesn’t seem to have any problem facing Ngannou in the Octagon.
+According to MMA Fighting, Cormier is very confident that he can avenge his best friend and American Kickboxing Academy training partner Cain Velasquez by defeating Ngannou.

 Daniel Cormier knew how hard Cain Velasquez trained for his fight against Francis Ngannou.
 Unfortunately for Velasquez, he failed to show the fruit of his hard work after he reportedly suffered a knee injury during the fight.